OCEANIC PARTICIPATION PROCESS

 MPA NETWORK

-The program aimed for an effective, efficient and sustainable solution for ocean MPAs, resulting from the high level of participation and possible consensus between the parties.
-However, after 8 general meetings, the designed network did not fully comply with the agreed conservation objectives.
+The program aimed for an effective, efficient, and sustainable solution for the oceanic MPAs, resulting from the high level of participation and the consensus reached among the parties.
+However, after 8 general meetings, the designed network did not fully meet the agreed conservation objectives.

-In order to meet these objectives, according to scientific advice, minimum necessary areas were added to maximize conservation objectives and minimize the impact on professional fishing activity.
+Therefore, to achieve these objectives, minimum necessary areas were added, based on scientific advice, to maximize conservation goals while minimizing the impact on professional fishing activities.

-All this work culminated in the development of a legislative proposal for RAMPA, which includes not only scientific advice, but also stakeholder inputs, while following international best practices in this area.
+This work resulted in the development of a legislative proposal for the RAMPA, which incorporates scientific advice, contributions from stakeholders, and international best practices.

 Learn more about the legislative proposal, here.